mozilla/data-docs/src/concepts/pipeline/data_pipeline.md

 # An overview of Mozilla’s Data Pipeline

+_Note: This article describes the AWS-based pipeline which is being retired;
+the client-side concepts here still apply, but this article will be updated to reflect the new GCP pipeline._

 This post describes the architecture of Mozilla’s data pipeline, which is used to collect Telemetry data from our users and logs from various services.
 One of the cool perks of working at Mozilla is that most of what we do is out in the open and because of that I can do more than just show you some diagram with arrows of our architecture; I can point you to the code, script & configuration that underlies it!

 To make the examples concrete, the following description is centered around the collection of Telemetry data.
 The same tool-chain is used to collect, store and analyze data coming from disparate sources though, such as service logs.